-A University Degree in Humanities or Social Science with at least one course in Introductory Psychology and Developmental Psychology or a Diploma in Early Childhood Education, Child and Youth Worker or Educational Support.
+A University Degree in Humanities or Social Science with at least one course in Introductory Psychology and Developmental Psychology or a Diploma in Early Childhood Education, Child and Youth Care, Educational Support, or Liberal Arts.

-This post-graduate program provides individuals with an opportunity to complete the Developmental Services Worker diploma program in an intensive ten month period.
-This additional background allows for a combination of skills important in the DSW field.
-Developmental Services Worker graduates specialize in supporting children, adults and seniors with developmental and intellectual disabilities in all aspects of life in their communities.
-Courses focus on interpersonal and counseling skills, teaching life skills, community involvement, positive behavioural supports, mental health intervention and pharmacology.
+Developmental Services Worker graduates specialize in supporting people with developmental and intellectual disabilities of all ages, in all aspects of life in their communities.
+Courses focus on community involvement, interpersonal and counseling skills, teaching positive behavioural supports and life skills, mental health intervention and pharmacology.

-- One field placement experience at the end of the program
+- Field placement experience at the end of the program.

 Employers who provide our field placement settings require a clear POLICE RECORD CHECK for criminal offences with vulnerable sector screening before accepting a student into the field placement setting.
 The record check MUST be obtained by the student at the student's expense.
 If you are unable to obtain this police clearance you jeopardize the opportunity to complete either of your field placements.